Talktoloop/product/tracking.md

 ## Current Status

-Dropdown Menu component refactoring complete and committed.
-Moving on to the form component for review of dark mode needs and readability improvements.
+Form component refactoring complete and ready to commit.
+Moving on to the hover card component for review of dark mode needs and readability improvements.